Strolling along Laguna Beach

 21. Visit the El Dorado Nature Center

-Take a little time out to visit this very quiet, scenic nature center, located far away from the tourist crowds of Long Beach.
-A variety of easy nature trails will take you through beautiful forests and a few small lakes, enabling you to explore an interesting alternative to the beach.
-You will almost forget that you are so close to the city!
-A great way to get out of the hustle and bustle of the city for some quiet relaxing recreation.
+Living in busy Long Beach, we like to take a little time out to visit this very quiet, scenic nature center, located far away from the beach crowds.
+A variety of easy nature trails (about 2 miles total) will take you through beautiful forests and a few small lakes.
+It’s a great place to get back to nature after a few tiresome days at the beach.

 Address: 7550 E Spring St, Long Beach, CA 90815

-More info on the trails of El Dorado
+More info on the trail system

 22. Window shop on Rodeo Drive